See older patients section for Dementia

 - Alcohol withdrawal: Protocol for the management of Alcohol withdrawal in Temporary Homeless Hotels during the COVID-19 Outbreak (information from London Healthy Partnership)

-- Change resistant drinkers: Covid-19 related information and resources for professionals to support change resistant drinkers and their families
+- Covid-19 related information and resources for professionals to support change resistant drinkers and their families From Alcohol Change UK

 - Organisations providing support to people in crisis and more general mental health support (SLAM)